jnzigg/jnzigg/README.md

 jnzigg
 ======

-I have a dream...
-And that's to never use a mouse ever again
+i have a dream... and that's to never use a mouse again